 Generally, tuition scholarships are not taxable to any student, provided the amount does not exceed tuition, required fees and books.

-If you receive a scholarship, fellowship or other financial assistance from Drexel University that exceeds basic tuition and fees, including monthly stipend checks as an Educational Scholarship/Fellowship Recipient (ESFR), you may be subject to federal tax withholding at the rate of 14%.
+If you receive a scholarship, fellowship or other financial assistance from Drexel University that exceeds basic tuition and fees, you may be subject to federal tax withholding at the rate of 14%.
 Athletic scholarships that cover room and board are taxable to the recipient.
 This tax will be charged to your student account and will become part of your total financial obligation to the University.

 Prizes and Awards

 If a payment is considered to be a prize or award, a 30% rate of tax withholding will apply; also, an income tax treaty exemption is not generally applicable for prizes or awards.